gauripowale/dcos-website/src/releases/1.10-beta1/notes.md

 <li>Updated, more intuitive GUI.</li>
 </ul>

 Please try out the new features and updated data services.
-Provide any feedback through our support channel: support@mesosphere.com. <!-- or slack? -->
+Provide any feedback through Jira: https://jira.dcos.io. <!-- or slack? -->
 <!-- TODO: list of other major highlights + their docs -->
 </div>